VirajRajurkar/cerebot-project/index.md

-# The Cerebot Project: Summer Internship 2025

-Welcome to the Cerebriu summer internship chatbot program!

 Over the course of 6–7 weeks, you'll learn how to design, implement, and deploy a real-world chatbot using Python and modern web technologies.
 This site documents your learning journey and will evolve alongside your project.

 > 🚧 This page is a living document.
 More resources and notes will be added as the project progresses!